 In the event of a main or service break, the Contractor shall advise the Managing Director of Infrastructure Services and take immediate steps to minimize water loss and to avoid system contamination.
 Each end of the broken pipe shall be elevated in a manner to avoid backflow into the pipe.
-All fittings used in the repair and the pipe ends shall be spray-disinfected and swabbed with a minimum 1% and maximum 5% solution to disinfect the connection.
-At the discretion of the Township, a round of chlorine and bacteriological samples may be taken to ensure the integrity of the system.
+All fittings used in the repair and the pipe ends shall be spray-disinfected and swabbed with a minimum 1% and maximum 5% of NSF 60 Sodium Hypo solution to disinfect the connection.
+At the discretion of the Township, a round of chlorine and/or bacteriological samples may be taken to ensure the integrity of the system.

-C.16.4.12 Off-hours Corrective Action
+C.17.4.12 Off-hours Corrective Action

-In the event that corrective action is needed to the temporary water distribution system outside of normal working hours, the Contract Administrator and/or the Township will attempt to contact the Contractor to take corrective actions.
+If corrective action is needed to the temporary water distribution system outside of normal working hours, the Contract Administrator and/or the Township will attempt to contact the Contractor to take corrective actions.
 If, in the sole opinion of the Township, the Contractor is unable to make the corrections in a timely manner, the Township may direct their own forces to take corrective steps.
 The Contractor will be responsible for any costs incurred by the Township.

-C.16.4.13 Relocation of the Temporary Distribution System
+C.17.4.13 Relocation of the Temporary Distribution System

-The relocation of the temporary water system either in whole or parts by any means without conducting and passing the chlorine residual and bacteriological requirements shall not be permitted.
+The relocation of the temporary water system either in whole or parts by any means without conducting and passing the chlorine residual and/or bacteriological requirements shall not be permitted unless written permission is obtained from the Contract Administrator with the approval of the Managing Director of Infrastructure Services.
 Relocation here is defined as depressurising and moving the pipework in order to service other water users.